JAVA-FULLSTACK-GROUP-F/Repo-Zero-Hunger/Doc4_Architecture of Variables.md

 Display:
 *	P1:(First time open):	Nice to meet you!(then Next Line= NL) I'm Maria the app assistant	(then Next page= NP) **	Make user [tap] the screen to continue [to next page].
 For example:	a part of screen [lights up repetitively].
-*	P2:Maria hopes to ensure your healthiness as accurate as possible (NL) So Maria prepared this section to ensure that Maria understand more about your daily nutrients intake (NP)
+*	P2:Maria hopes to ensure your healthiness as accurate as possible (NL) So Maria prepared this section to ensure that Maria understand more about your nutrients intake (NP)
 *	P3: You just need to do ONCE!
 You may UPDATE this by clicking THIS... (enter instruction/skip instruction)
 *	P4:	(User enter information, app search the database/internet to obtain the nutriton value)